andrew/ultimate-awesome/README.md

 - [awesome-ai-tools](https://github.com/pingan8787/awesome-ai-tools) - Finding the AI tools you need!.
 - [awesome-cordova](https://github.com/busterc/awesome-cordova) - :iphone: A curated list of amazingly awesome Cordova libraries, resources and shiny things.
 - [awesome-AR](https://github.com/dharmeshkakadia/awesome-AR) - A curated list of awesome AR (Augmented Reality) resources.
-- [awesome-vibe-coding](https://github.com/filipecalegario/awesome-vibe-coding) - A curated list of vibe coding references, collaborating with AI to write code.
 - [awesome-noir](https://github.com/noir-lang/awesome-noir) - A curated list of awesome things related to learning and programming in Noir.
 - [DRL4Recsys](https://github.com/cszhangzhen/DRL4Recsys) - Courses on Deep Reinforcement Learning (DRL) and DRL papers for recommender systems.
 - [awesome-pycharm](https://github.com/JetBrains/awesome-pycharm) - A curated list of resources for learning and using PyCharm, a Python IDE from JetBrains.